What is CAPE?

 Cuckoo Sandbox started as a Google Summer of Code project in 2010 within The Honeynet Project.
 It was originally designed and developed by Claudio “nex” Guarnieri, who is still the main developer and coordinates all efforts from joined developers and contributors.

 After initial work during the summer of 2010, the first beta release was published on Feb.
 5th, 2011, when Cuckoo was publicly announced and distributed for the first time.

 In March 2011, Cuckoo had been selected again as a supported project during Google Summer of Code 2011 with The Honeynet Project, during which Dario Fernandes joined the project and extended its functionality.

 On November 2nd, 2011, version 0.2 of Cuckoo was released to the public as the first real stable release.
 In late November 2011, Alessandro “jekil” Tanasi joined the team expanding Cuckoo’s processing and reporting functionality.

 In December 2011 Cuckoo v0.3 was released and quickly hit release 0.3.2 in early February.

-In late January 2012, we opened Malwr.com, a free and public running Cuckoo Sandbox instance provided with a full-fledged interface through which people could submit files to be analysed and results were returned.
+In late January 2012, we opened Malwr.com, a free and public running Cuckoo Sandbox instance provided with a full-fledged interface through which people could submit files to be analyzed and results were returned.

 During the Summer of 2012 Jurriaan “skier” Bremer joined the development team, refactoring the Windows analysis component sensibly and improving the analysis’ quality.